 All of our programs & events are available to our members.
 We serve all families in the Central MA area; members must reside in one of these towns and complete our intake process.
 The Autism Division of DDS allows families who live in towns contiguous to the service area who choose to utilize the Autism Resource Center if it is their preference.

-Some of our programs are available only to children, under the age of 18, who are eligible for the Department of Disability Services (DDS) Autism Division, which the Center does not determine; our intake specialists can assist you in the application process.
+Some of our programs are available only to children, under the age of 18, who are eligible for the Department of Developmental Services (DDS) which the Center does not determine; our intake specialists can assist you in the application process.
+Some of our programs are available only to adults with ASD without intellectual disability.

 The Center and its affiliates offer many different workshops for parents, professionals, and supported individuals.